Smear test review results to be communicated to over 1,000 women

 The woman may also be entitled to make a claim under the tribunal being established by the Government in response to last year’s CervicalCheck controversy.

+Women with the greatest medical needs would be offered appointments first, from the end of next week, for an eight-week period.

+“After that, all other meetings will take place.
+This means that it may take longer to meet some individuals, but we will try to facilitate everyone as soon as possible,” Ms O’Connor said.

-An aggregate report summarising the findings of the review of the women’s test history will be provided to the Minister for Health next month, after the individuals reports are communicated.
-This will show what proportion of cases agree with the CervicalCheck result, and “in what percentage there is a disagreement that may have been responsible for failing to prevent cancer”, RCOG has said.
+An aggregate report summarising the findings of the review of the women’s test history will be provided by RCOG to the Minister for Health at the end of next month, after the individuals reports are communicated.

 The 221-plus patient support group said on Tuesday it was important to support the process of communication with the women involved directly in the RCOG review “to give them the time and space required to decide what they need”.